 2. If the electric utility chooses to offer a standard offer contract, the electric utility shall file tariff sheets detailing the provision of the contract no later than November 1 each year for the following compliance year.
 Workpapers documenting the purchase prices shall be submitted with the tariff filing.

-3. No customer-generator is required by this rule to sell any or all S-RECs to the electric utility; however, a condition of receiving a solar rebate from an electric utility is that all right, title and interest in and to the RECs associated with the new or expanded solar electric system that qualifies the customer-generator for the solar rebate is transferred to the electric utility paying the rebate for a period of ten (10) years from the date the electric utility confirms the customer-generator’s solar electric system is operational.
+3. No customer-generator is required by this rule to sell any or all S-RECs to the electric utility.

+(I) Electric utilities that have purchased S-RECs under a one (1)-time lump sum payment in accordance with subsection (H) of this section or to whom S-RECs have been otherwise transferred may continue to account for purchased S-RECs even if the owner of the solar electric system ceases to operate the system or the system is decertified as a renewable energy resource.
+S-RECs originated under this subsection shall only be utilized by the original purchasing utility for compliance with this rule.
+S-RECs originated under this subsection shall not be sold or traded.

-(I) Electric utilities that have purchased S-RECs under a one (1)-time lump sum paymentor otherwise have acquired rite, title and interest in and to S-RECs associated with solar rebates annually shall estimate, using PVWatts, or actually measure the S-RECs generated from the customer-generator’s operational solar electric system.
+(J) Electric utilities that have purchased S-RECs under a one (1)-time lump sum payment or otherwise have acquired right, title and interest in and to S-RECs associated with solar rebates annually shall estimate, using PVWatts for photovoltaic systems or using another data calculator approved by the commission for solar electric systems, or actually measure the S-RECs generated from the customer-generator’s operational solar electric system.

 (K) The electric utility shall provide the solar rebate payment to qualified customer-generators within thirty (30) days of confirming the customer-generator’s solar electric system is operational.
 Consistent with 4 CSR 240-20.065(9), customer-generators have up to twelve months from when they apply for a solar rebate for the utility to confirm the customer-generator’s solar electric system is operational.